trochr/ScrollStuff/README.md

 ScrollStuff
 ===========

-In the great tradition of reinventing the wheel, here is ScrollStuff, a bookmarklet to scroll around a web page, in a continuous manner.
-Not unlike some middle mouse clicks, but with better precision.
+In the great tradition of reinventing the wheel, here is SmartScroll, a bookmarklet to scroll around a web page, in a continuous manner.
+It detects the words per lines and, knowing your reading speed, will scroll accordingly.

 Usage